 If you’re looking at having recorded music for your ceremony, I am all set up to play this for you through my P.A. system.
-So, if you’d like me to look after this for you, please send through the details of 4 songs to use during the ceremony.
+So, if you’d like me to look after this for you that’s AOK.
 I have a very extensive playlist so it is more than likely I will already have a copy of this music for you.
 Alternativly, just send/share a spotify playlist of your chosen music with me :).

 - Signing the Register (1)